willog11/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 To train the model, the following steps were taken:
 1. LeNet was used to calculate the logits required to determine which class each image corresponded to.
-2. Softmax cross-entropy coupled with labels that had one hot applied was used to measure the probability error of the LeNet results
+2. Softmax cross-entropy coupled with labels that had one hot applied was used to measure the probability error of the LeNet results.
-3. The loss is calculated based on point 2 above
+3. The loss is calculated based on point 2 above.
 4. The Adaptive Moment Estimation (Adam) optimizer is used to update the weights and biases based on the learning rate applied (values described below).
 It is essentially a form of gradient descent algorithm that performs well and is also well supported by tensorflow.
-5. Finally the results from step 4 are minimized
+5. Finally the results from step 4 are minimized.

 The code for this approach is as follows: